KyleAMathews/vite-plugin-capsize-radix-ui/README.md

 Generate bulletproof typography css for [@radix-ui/themes](https://www.radix-ui.com/)

+Makes changing fonts as easy as changing colors.

 ## Why

 Getting custom fonts to look right is hard on the web — so most peoply